 Pediatric Chiropractic by Dr. Claudia Anrig and Dr. Gregory Plaugher.
 The second edition was published in 2013.
 If there is any doubt as to the value of chiropractic care for our youngest and most vulnerable, this 1226-page, highly referenced text should make such benefits obvious.

 This is a comprehensive resource with the contributions of an international panel of 42 experts that read as a Who's Who of chiropractic.
 Starting with care during pregnancy and the perinatal period, the introduction of subluxation, and clinical and radiological examination, this is the definitive guide to pediatric chiropractic care.
 Far more than just adapting chiropractic techniques for small spines, this reference explores child abuse, adolescent health, spinal trauma, scoliosis, pediatric nutrition, vaccination issues, and full spine and cranial adjustments.

 Starting with the dedication to the late Dr. Larry Webster, the 34 chapters take the reader on a journey that documents the latest developments in pediatric chiropractic.

 Life, The Manual: When the Pursuit of Happiness Makes You Miserable by Dr. Frank Sovinsky, was published in 2002.
-While Frank is no longer alive, his wisdom and humor live on in this immensely insightful and practical success book.
+While Frank is no longer with us, his wisdom and humor live on in this immensely insightful and practical success book.

 Was Solomon correct when he wrote in Ecclesiastes that all is vanity?